auth0/docs/articles/quickstart/native/android/07-authorization.md

 ## Test the Rule in Your Project

 Once you have the user profile, you can save the profile and access it at any point.
-To learn more about user profile, see the [User Profile](04-user-profile) tutorial.
+To learn more about user profiles, see the [User Profile](04-user-profile) tutorial.

 The user profile contains the access role assigned to the user.